-Why does the Municipality need a Building Inspection Program?
+Why Does the Municipality Need a Building Inspection Program?

-A key principle of common law is that a Local Authority (municipality) has a “duty of care” to the people who live, work or travel through the area over which the Local Authority governsThe Construction Codes Act (the CC Act) confirms this duty of care and gives local governments minimum standards and a framework for dealing appropriately with construction within their municipality to ensure the health, safety or welfare of persons.
-Adopting building bylaws and appointing Licensed Building Officials greatly reduces a municipality’s liability should anything go wrong with a construction project.
+A key principle of common law is that a Local Authority (municipality) has a “duty of care” to the people who live, work, or travel through the area it governs.
+The Construction Codes Act (CC Act) confirms this duty and provides local governments with minimum standards and a framework to ensure the health, safety, and welfare of individuals.
+Adopting building bylaws and appointing Licensed Building Officials significantly reduces a municipality’s liability in the event of construction-related issues.

 What is a Development Permit?